American Ride (song): Music video

 The song's music video debuted on the television network CMT on August 13, 2009.
 Directed by Michael Salomon, The video is animated in the style of the JibJab online cartoons.
 The song's music video consisted of Keith and three men riding motorcycles while passing multiple scenes related to the song's lyrics.
 Scenes include evangelist Pat Robertson riding on former United States President George W. Bush's back, and Wall Street, where then-United States President Barack Obama is being hoisted in the air by bankers.
 The last scene of the video shows Keith falling into the boat full of American flags, and then, we see the foreign dictators disguised as pirates on larger ships, where the cannons started to shoot him.
 Keith passes through a set of television monitors, which all have political talk shows on, and the hosts are fighting each other.
 The video ends with the sign reading "Thank you for visiting America... y'all come back now".
 Keith told Country Weekly magazine that he was criticized by "blogger terrorists" the day that the video was released, adding, "But they really can't get a fire started in the direction they want to go because the video makes fun of everybody."

 The song's reference to Liebeck v.
-McDonald's Restaurants and the common misconception that the lawsuit was frivolous led to a clip of the music video being used in an episode of Adam Ruins Everything which deals with the case.
+McDonald's Restaurants led to a clip of the music video being used in an episode of Adam Ruins Everything which deals with the case.